lars-t-hansen/ini/README.md

 An ini file is line oriented.
 It has a number of sections, each starting with a `[section-name]` header.
 Within each section is a sequence of field settings, each on the form name=value.
-Blank lines are ignored.
-Lines whose first nonblank is CommentChar (default `#`) are ignored.
+Blank lines are skipped.
+Lines whose first nonblank is CommentChar (default `#`) are skipped.
 There can be blanks at the beginning and end of all lines and on either side of the `=`, and inside the brackets of the header.
 Section and field names must conform to `[-a-zA-Z0-9_$]+`, and are case-sensitive.